 If you had two phone interviews, you probably spoke to two different people.

 I enjoyed speaking with you for my second interview today!
 Ever since my first interview with Jason, I’ve had a strong vested interest X Company.
 Our discussion today solidified my enthusiasm for X position, and I am confident that my experience in X would make for a great fit.

 Thanks again, and I look forward to meeting the X Company team and yourself in person!

 Thank You Letter After Second Interview

-Mailing a thank you letter may seem a little old school, but it’s often still appropriate depending on the situation.
-For example, if the hiring manager seems a little outdated (no offense), a thank you letter may be the way to go.
-Here are a few other reason why you may choose snail mail over email:
+Mailing a thank you letter may seem a little old-school, but it’s still appropriate for some situations.
+For example, if the hiring manager or company has a more traditional attitude or culture, a thank you letter may be the way to go.
+Here are a few other reasons why you may want to choose snail mail over email:

 — Interview was very formal

 Thank you for taking the time to interview me for the second time.
 I appreciate your interest in my candidacy for X position.

 As we discussed, I believe that my array of X skills will be of great value for X Company.
 I am especially interested in this position because X, Y, and Z. I am looking forward to meeting with you again to discuss any further details about my past experience, skill sets, or any other relevant matters.

 Final Interviewing Tips